Peyto Lake, Alberta, Canada

 - Statistics / Weather / Helpful Links

 Looking for Peyto Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Banff National Park in Alberta province is the birthplace of the Canadian national park system (1885), and Peyto Lake is one of the small, spectacularly beautiful, glacial lakes snuggled within the Park.
 The Canadian Rockies frame 346-acre Peyto Lake, renowned for its brilliant emerald-turquoise colored water.
 The lake was named after William “Wild Bill” Peyto, a pioneer guide and one of the Park’s first game wardens.